InderpalGill/Flashcard-App/README.md

 so or not.
 - As a user, I want to be able to load my Flashcard Decks from a previously saved file.

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiples X's to a Y", in this case adding multiple objects of FlashcardDeck class to FlashcardDecks class, by clicking on the button "Create a new Flashcard Deck" in the main menu when the application starts up.
+This will let you enter the name of the new FlashcardDeck you want to create.
+You can check that it has been created by clicking either on the button "Select an existing Flashcard Deck" or the button "Delete a Flashcard Deck", as both will show you a list of current FlashcardDecks to choose from.
+- You can generate the second required action related to the user story "adding multiples X's to a Y", in this case adding multiple objects of Flashcard class to FlashcardDeck class, by first clicking on "Select an existing Flashcard Deck" in the main menu once a FlashcardDeck object has been created, then in the next menu you can click on the button with the name of the Flashcard Deck you would like to select to add a Flashcard to.
+Finally, in the next menu, you can click on the "Create a new Flashcard to add to this deck" button, which will ask you first to enter the question string of the Flashcard to be created, then will ask you to enter the answer string for the Flashcard to be created.
+The application will then ask you to confirm if the entered text strings are correct before creating a new Flashcard and adding it to the current FlashcardDeck selected earlier.
+You can check if the newly created Flashcard has been added to the FlashcardDeck by clicking on the "Display a list of all Flashcards in this Deck to edit or delete" button in the same menu that the "Create a new Flashcard to add to this deck" button was located.
+- You can locate my visual component when you start the application.
+A splashscreen with an image saying "Flashcard App" will appear in the middle of your screen for 2 seconds, then it will fade away and the main menu of the application will appear.
+- You can save the state of my application by clicking on the "Save Flashcard Deck to file" button in the main menu.
+If you are not in the main menu, clicking the pink colored buttons "Go back to previous menu" will eventually get you there.
+Additionally, when you click on the "Quit the application" button in the main menu, you will be prompted with a popup message box asking if you want to save any changes.
+The popup message has the options "Yes", "No", and "Cancel".
+Clicking "Yes" will save the current state of the application to file, clicking "No" will not save the current state of the application to file and will exit the application, clicking "Cancel" will cause the message box to disappear but will not exit the application.
+- You can reload the state of my application by clicking on the "Load Flashcard Deck from file" button in the main menu.
+If you are not in the main menu, clicking the pink colored buttons "Go back to previous menu" will eventually get you there.